-Normally, a children's home would be required to make sure that suitable facilities are provided within the children's home for such meetings.
-This may not be possible or practical in the current circumstances, but it is important that children are allowed to maintain contact with their families and people who are important to them.
-During this period, the regulations now provide for such private meetings to take place over the telephone, a video-link or via other electronic communication methods if it is not possible for such meetings to happen in person.
+[Visits] may not be possible or practical in the current circumstances, but it is important that children are allowed to maintain contact with their families and people who are important to them.
+During this period, the regulations now provide that where meetings cannot take place face- to- face at the children's home, facilities should be made available to enable such private meetings to take place over the telephone, a video-link or via other electronic communication methods.
 We encourage providers to explore ways to achieve this sort of contact.

-Face to face contact is still permitted, taking account of the social distancing guidelines, and children should be supported to manage this.
+Face-to-face contact should continue to happen, taking account of social distancing guidelines, and children should be supported to manage this, but it is only where this is not possible that other ways to facilitate contact should be provided.
+Providers should be as flexible as possible in finding ways for children to have visits.
 Where it is necessary for safeguarding or welfare purposes to impose conditions, restrictions or prohibitions on a child's contact with family or friends this remains possible under regulation 22.